jjvanzon/Circular-Language-Spec/spec/parameters/parameter-passing-in-out-thru.md

 ### Reference In

-A __Reference In__ parameter can be used to assign a reference to a complex object as the input of the command.
+A __Reference In__ parameter might be used to assign a reference to a complex object as the input of the command.
 Because a __Reference In__ parameter is input, the called command can only *read* out of the object, that it was given a reference to.

-### Reference In in a Diagram

-A diagram of an executable command with a __Reference In__ parameter looks as follows:
+A diagram of an executable command with a __Reference In__ parameter may look as follows:

 ![](images/Input%20Output%20Parameter%20Passings.030.png)

-When a __Reference In__ parameter might not have a reference target filled in yet, then the diagram looks as follows:
+When a __Reference In__ parameter might not have a reference target filled in yet, then the diagram may look as follows:

 ![](images/Input%20Output%20Parameter%20Passings.031.png)

-An inactive command displays __Reference In__ parameters the exact same way.
+An inactive command displays __Reference In__ parameters similarly.

+`<< interpretation >>`

 The fact, that it is an inactive command, means, that it might not run, but for the rest it behaves the same way as any other command object, so it basically has the same possibilities as an active command.

+`<< parameter passing >>`

-The reference target of a __Reference In__ parameter of an inactive command definition is usually not filled in.
+The reference target of a __Reference In__ parameter of an inactive command definition might not be filled in.

 ![](images/Input%20Output%20Parameter%20Passings.032.png)